AndrePortfolio/ft_transcendence/README.md

   <img src="./images/pong.webp"/>
 </p>

-> 🔥 "Surprise.
-Do something you've never done before.
-Time to shine!"

 ## 🌐 Project Overview

 At its core, ft_transcendence is a real-time Pong game hosted on a web application.
 Beyond just Pong, the platform includes authentication, user management, multiplayer support, matchmaking, live chat, and robust security—all packaged in a fully containerized deployment.